We Love the 90 Acres We Call Home

 New Student Orientation

-Our yearbook, the Oasis, and our newspaper, the Crusader, are both student-run and offer paid jobs for students interested in writing, editing, journalism and photography.
+Our yearbook, the Oasis, and our student newspaper are both student-run and offer paid jobs for students interested in writing, editing, journalism and photography.

 The campus coffee shop, conveniently located in the Student Center.